 - The classic lesion is a small (less than 1 centimeter) oval to round ulcer with a erythematous (red) border.
 They occur on the mucous membranes inside the mouth.

-- Less than half of the U.S. population have them at some point in their lives, and many people with have multiple episodes of them.
+- Less than half of the U.S. population have them at some point in their lives, but many people with them will have multiple episodes.
 Unless it is a recurrent problem, no workup or treatment is really needed.

 - The peak incidence occurs among people in adolescence and young adulthood.
 They become less frequent as we get older.

 - They occur more frequently in whites, nonsmokers, and people with higher socioeconomic status.